CybercentreCanada/assemblyline-service-yara/README.md

  * asl_submitter == the userid of the submitter of the AL file (submission.submitter)

- Additional conditions can be added in AL configuration under system.yara.yara_externals.
+ Additional conditions can be added in AL configuration under system.yara.externals.
 Please read reference manual for further information.

  **NOTE: AL custom conditions are meant to aid with large amounts of live data ingestion where the submission source,